In This Series:

 He stood there.

-“Ok, I’m not,” I confessed.
+“OK, I’m not,” I confessed.
 “There’s something missing.
 I feel like my life is worthless.
-I have everything to live for.
-I should be happy.”
+But I have everything to live for.
+Shouldn’t I be happy?”

 “Did you give away God for all this happiness?” he asked.